 How volume plays a Part

 Is there a deadline when your shirts are required?
 This is the date that you and your printer must agree upon.
-It goes without saying that the time consuming part of screen printing is first preparing the artwork (a separation for each color) and then preparing screens for printing.
+The time-consuming part of screen printing is preparing the artwork (a separation for each color) and then preparing screens for printing.
 This can cause costly delays for your project.
-So, therefore, there are three areas that should be considered.
+So, therefore, three areas should be considered.
 These include cost, preparation time, and the time required to complete your project.
-Since Graphic Impact supports you with both technologies, we will give you the “straight scoop”.
+Since Graphic Impact supports you with both technologies, we will give you the “straight scoop.”